ionreq/realgo/README.md

 Although not impossible this seemed too difficult after a while and I thought of a way to put everything on a grid.

 My line of thought was as follows:
-For every concept in go we have to find an analogue, so the analogue of a grid is the entire board.
+For every concept in Go we have to find an analogue, so the analogue of a grid is the entire board.
 One.
 Ok, great, got that.
 So far so good!
 Next.
 The analogue of a stone would be...... a disc!
 Of course, what else.
 This is going surprisingly well!
 Oh oh, but now we're in trouble.
 What is a liberty and how to kill stones?
 Hm.
 Well, let's make a cup of black tea first...

-So in go a single stone has four liberties and to kill it, you place four other stones around it.
+So in Go a single stone has four liberties and to kill it, you place four other stones around it.
 Wouldn't it be great if this was the same in RealGo?
 What would the concept of liberties have to be like, so that this comes out?
 What happens with four surrounding stones that doesn't happen with three or five?
 If you imagine it graphically, you can place six stones touching around the one stone in the middle.